Cologne to Mainz by Bike and Barge

 On the final cycling stage you will find the Rhine at its best (if you weren't already impressed!).
 Along the way is Eltville am Rhein with its castle Kurfurstliche Burg.
 Your destination, Mainz, presents itself with numerous remarkable buildings.
 You may want to visit the cathedral Hoher Dom St Martin, one of the proud emperors' cathedrals of Germany, or the castle Kurfurstliches Scloss.
 In the old town you will find attractive alleys and squares including Augustinerstraße, the Kirschgarten with its lovely timber framed houses and wine restaurants.

-Day 8 : Trip Concludes In Mainz
+Day 8 : Trip concludes in Mainz

 Location: Mainz